soijebor/PyBer_Analysis/README.md

 6. Convert the groupby Series into a DataFrame.
 7. Reset the index, then create a pivot table DataFrame with the Date as the index and columns = 'City Type'.
 The Fare for each Date should appear in each row.
 8. Create a new DataFrame from the pivot table DataFrame on the given dates, '2019-01-01':'2019-04-28', using loc.
-9. Create a new DataFrame by setting the DataFrame you created in Step 8 with resample() in weekly bins, and calculate the sum() of the fares for each week in the resampled data.
+9. Create a new DataFrame by setting the DataFrame you created in Step 8 with resample() in weekly bins and calculate the sum() of the fares for each week in the resampled data.
 10. Using the object-oriented interface method, plot the DataFrame you created in Step 9 using the df.plot() function.
 ### Results

-The table below shows the summary of the key metrics which are the toral rides, total drivers, total fares, average fare per ride and average fare per driver for the ride-sharing data by city type.
+The table below shows the summary of the key metrics which are the total rides, total drivers, total fares, average fare per ride and average fare per driver for the ride-sharing data by city type.
 ![Pyber Summary Table](https://github.com/soijebor/PyBer_Analysis/blob/master/Analysis/pyber_summary_data.png)
 The chart shows the relationship between each city type and fare between January to April 2019 weekly.
 ![Multiple line chart of the dataframe](https://github.com/soijebor/PyBer_Analysis/blob/master/Analysis/Fig8.png)

 ### Summary
-In conclusion, from both technical analysis we can see that the urabn cities have the highest fare prices and the rural citites have the lowest fare prices betweeen January to April 2019
+From both technical analysis we can see that the urban cities have the highest fare prices and the rural cities have the lowest fare prices between January to April 2019

 ## Challenges Encountered and Overcome